 The following steps show how to create a composite address locator:

-- To open the dialog box using a context menu command, right-click a file folder or a geodatabase in ArcCatalog or the ArcMap Catalog window, point to New, then click Composite Address Locator.
+- To open the dialog box using a context menu command, right-click a file folder in ArcCatalog or the ArcMap Catalog window, point to New, and click Composite Address Locator.

 - To open the dialog box using a geoprocessing tool, browse to the Geocoding toolbox in the Catalog window in ArcMap or ArcCatalog and double-click the Create Composite Address Locator tool.